 The Village of South Bloomfield has a sanitary sewer system that is owned and operated by the Village.
 A large part of this sewer system was constructed in the year 1992-1995 and is in very good condition.
 Village staff report that infiltration and inflow in the Village are very low and peak flows to the WWTP are similar to the average daily flow.
 The Village sewer system has four pump stations including: the Mud Run, Dominion, WWTP and roadside rest pump stations.
 The sewer system extends on the north to the roadside rest located on U.S. Route 23.
 This area is pumped south via two 6-inch force mains to the South Bloomfield sewer system.
 A South Bloomfield gravity sewer tie-in location to Ashville is behind the Dairy Queen located at U.S. Route 23/ State Route 752 intersection.
 South Bloomfield staff has indicated that an 8-inch sewer at this location is available to accept flows from Ashville if the need arises.
-Another possible gravity sewer in Millport is very close to the Village of Ashville and is tributary to the Mud Run pump station which is owned and operated by South Bloomfield.
+Another possible gravity sewer connection site is an 8-inch sewer in Millport along State Route 316.
+This sewer in Millport is very close to the Village of Ashville and is tributary to the Mud Run pump station which is owned and operated by South Bloomfield.

 The Village of South Bloomfield constructed a new Wastewater Treatment Plant that was placed in service in the year 2006.
 This WWTP is located along State Route 316 west of U.S. Route 23 near the Scioto River.
 The WWTP discharges to the Scioto River under NPDES Permit 4PC00101BD.
 This Permit allows for an average design capacity of 0.5 MGD.
 According to the operators, the WWTP was designed for an average daily flow of 0.50 MGD and a peak daily flow of 1.0 MGD.
 The WWTP currently receives average daily flows of 0.18 MGD and has available capacity of 0.32 MGD average daily flow.
 The WWTP uses the Schreiber Counter Current Aeration process for biological treatment.
 The WWTP also includes a raw sewage pump station, a headworks, two aerobic digesters, one sludge storage tank, a belt filter press and a UV disinfection tank.
 Raw sewage is pumped through the WWTP using a submersible pump station with three 400 gpm pumps.
 With two pumps operating, this pump station has a capacity of approximately 1.0 MGD.
+The headworks and UV disinfection tanks were designed for flows of 1.0 MGD.